NSPointer/MediaRemoteWizard/README.md

 Since code injection is required, you must disable SIP (System Integrity Protection) to use MediaRemoteWizard.

+## Usage

+After opening the application installation helper, try to keep the app running in the background to prevent mediaremoted from restarting and causing the injection to fail.

 ## Security Concerns

 Using this software reduces the security of your system.
 In future updates, we may add a whitelist feature to allow users to specify which applications can access MediaRemote, while maintaining Apple's original logic for all other applications.